Tilings in graphons: Proofs

 \subsection{Proof of Theorem~\ref{thm:LPdualityGraphons}}

 We split the proof into the easy ``$\le$''-part and the difficult ``$\ge$''-part.
 The former is given in Proposition~\ref{prop:LPdualityEasy} and its proof is a straightforward modification of the finite version.
 The latter is given in Proposition~\ref{prop:LPdualityHard}.
 In the proof of Proposition~\ref{prop:LPdualityHard} we first approximate a graphon by a finite graph on which we use finite LP-duality as a black-box.

-It would be of interest to develop a general linear programming theory in a measurable setting, without the need to appeal to the finite case. \begin{prop} Suppose that $W:\Omega^{2}\rightarrow[0,1]$ is a graphon defined on $\Omega$ and $F$ is a graph on the vertex set $[k]$.
+We remark that this approach seems ad-hoc and it is reasonable to ask for a more conceptual proof.
+Indeed, as was pointed out to us by an anonymous referee, there is fairly rich literature on ``algebraic infinite-dimensional duality'' (see~\cite{MR893179} for a survey).
+This theory would certainly not be able to give the results we need.
+The referee also pointed out to us ``topological infinite-dimensional duality'' developed in~\cite{MR1980661} which they suggested might provide a blackbox proof of Theorem~\ref{thm:LPdualityGraphons}.
+We were, however, unable to apply this theory in our setting. \begin{prop} Suppose that $W:\Omega^{2}\rightarrow[0,1]$ is a graphon defined on $\Omega$ and $F$ is a graph on the vertex set $[k]$.
 Suppose that $\mathfrak{c}:\Omega\rightarrow[0,1]$ is a fractional $F$-cover of $W$ and that $\mathfrak{t}:\Omega^{k}\rightarrow[0,1]$ is an $F$-tiling in $W$.
-Then $\|\mathfrak{t}\|\le\|\mathfrak{c}\|$. \end{prop} \begin{proof} We have
+Then $\|\mathfrak{t}\|\le\|\mathfrak{c}\|$. \end{prop}